Neural manifold analysis of brain circuit dynamics in health and disease: Manifold learning for the analysis of large-scale neural datasets

 \subsection{Intrinsic manifold dimensionality}

+Estimating the number of required dimensions of the underlying manifold is a crucial part of manifold learning \citep{altan2021estimating,cunningham2014dimensionality}, as it helps one to acquire a conceptual idea of how complex the neuronal activity inside the manifold is.
+The intrinsic manifold dimensionality accounts for the number of independent (latent) variables necessary to describe the neural activity without suffering significant information loss \citep{jazayeri2021interpreting}.
+However, it is difficult to estimate the dimensionality of neural manifolds, especially in the realistic condition of a noisy, non-linear embedding.
+A recent review provides a detailed evaluation of several dimensionality estimation algorithms when applied to high-dimensional neural data \citep{altan2021estimating}.

-The last measure we use to characterise neural manifolds is their intrinsic dimensionality, which should account for the number of independent (latent) variables necessary to describe the neural activity \citep{jazayeri2021interpreting}.
-We acknowledge that any measure of dimensionality is strongly influenced by the timescale of the neural activity and by the size of the population recorded \citep{humphries2020strong}, but in this work we are using the intrinsic dimensionality measure just to compare the topologies captured by the different NML methods.
+We acknowledge that any measure of dimensionality is strongly influenced by the timescale of the neural activity and by the size of the population recorded \citep{humphries2020strong}, in this review we use the intrinsic dimensionality measure to compare the topologies captured by the different NML methods.
 To infer the manifold intrinsic dimensionality we employ a method related to the correlation dimension of a dataset \citep{grassberger1983characterization}.
-After applying NML to the original high dimensional neural activity, for any given point (i.e., neural state) in the low dimensional space, we calculated the number of neighbouring neural states within a sphere surrounding it as a function of the sphere’s radius.
-The slope of the number of neighboring data points within a given radius on a log–log scale equals the exponent $k$ in the power law $N(r) = cr^k$, where $N$ is the number of neighbours and $r$ is the sphere radius. $k$ then provides an estimate of the intrinsic dimensionality of the neural activity.
-We fit the power law in the range between around 10 to 5000 neighbours or neural states, aiming to capture the relevant temporal scale for each task and related manifold \citep{rubin2019revealing, nieh2021geometry}.
+After applying NML to the original high-dimensional neural activity, for any given point (i.e., neural state) in the low-dimensional space, the number of neighboring neural states within a surrounding sphere as a function of the sphere’s radius was calculated.
+The slope of the number of neighboring data points within a given radius on a log–log scale equals the exponent $k$ in the power law $N(r) = cr^k$, where $N$ is the number of neighbors and $r$ is the sphere radius. $k$ then provides an estimate of the intrinsic dimensionality of the neural activity.
+We fit the power law in the range between $\sim$10 to 5000 neighbors or neural states, aiming to capture the relevant temporal scale for each task and related manifold \citep{rubin2019revealing, nieh2021geometry}.
 Note, in fact, that we have selected a particular range for each dataset, also depending on the number of time samples $T$ available (details in respective figure captions).